-If you and your ex-spouse are dividing up property after a divorce, refinancing could be one way to move forward.
-Let’s look at whether you should refinance after divorce and what you should know about your responsibilities for the mortgage debt.
+If you and your ex-spouse are dividing up property after a divorce, refinancing your house could be one way to move forward – and we’re here to make sure that process goes as seamlessly as possible for the both of you.
+Let’s look at whether you should refinance after divorce, and what you should know about your responsibilities for the mortgage debt.

 Refinancing Your Mortgage After A Divorce

-To understand whether you need to refinance after a divorce, it’s important to understand the differences between the names on the mortgage and the names on the title.
+To understand whether you need to refinance after a divorce, it’s important to note the differences between the names on your home’s mortgage and the names on the title.